AY2324S1-CS2113-T17-1/tp/docs/team/yicheng-toh.md

 #### Contributions to the UG:

-* Contributed to Activities section of AthlethiCLI for UG draft
+* Contributed to Activities section of AthlethiCLI for UG draft.
-* Contributed to Diet Goals section of AthlethiCLI for UG
+* Contributed to Diet Goals section of AthlethiCLI for UG which includes `set-diet-goal`, `edit-diet-goal`, `list-diet-goal`, `delete-diet-goal`.

 #### Contributions to the DG:
 ...